1nsider-rblx/ucsUI/README.md

 # ucsUI
 the Universal Client-sided UI
-/ndeveloped by 1nsider
+developed by 1nsider
-/nbuilt for Roblox
+built for Roblox